-We consider earnings data from the PSID for 1968-1993.\footnote{We use data up to 1993 because from 1994 a major revision of the survey disrupted the continuity of PSID files, see \cite{kim2000notes}.
-Moreover, after 1997 the PSID switched from an annual to a biannual data collection.} We follow the literature on income dynamics (e.g., \cite{meghir2004income}) and select a sample of male workers, heads of household, aged between 24 and 55 (inclusive).
-We drop individuals identifying as Latino, with a spell of self-employment, with zero or top-coded wages and with missing records on race and education.
-We also require that the change in log earnings is not greater than $+5$ or less than $-3$.
-We consider earnings residuals obtained from a first stage panel data regression of log labor income of an individual $i$ at time $t$, $\tilde{Y}_{i,t}$, on education, a quadratic polynomial in age, race and year dummies.
+\textbf{Data:} We use earnings data from the Panel Study of Income Dynamics (PSID) for 1968--1993.\footnote{We use data up to 1993 because from 1994 a major revision of the survey disrupted the continuity of PSID files.
+Moreover, after 1997 the PSID switched from an annual to a biannual data collection.} Following \cite{meghir2004income}, we select a sample of male workers, heads of household, aged 24-55 (inclusive).
+We drop individuals identifying as Latino, spells of self-employment, observations with zero or top-coded wages, and missing records on race and education.
+We also require the change in log earnings to lie between $-3$ and $+5$.
+We consider earnings residuals obtained from a first-stage panel regression of log labor income, $\tilde{Y}_{i,t}$, on education, a quadratic polynomial in age, race, and year dummies.
 We denote by $Y_{i,t}$ the residuals from this regression.
-The goal is to obtain individual one-year-ahead forecasts of earnings residuals $Y_{i,t}$.\footnote{Forecasting earnings residuals is of interest since they measure individual income risk.
-For instance, accurate forecasting of individual earnings residuals might be useful for prospective lenders when deciding on loan applications.}